AbdElRahmanSaad-web/ToDo-list/README.md

 3. Copy the .env.example file to .env

+   For Windows:

+       copy .env.example .env

+   For macOS/Linux:

         cp .env.example .env

-4. Generate an application key
+5. Generate an application key

         php artisan key:generate

-5. set up the database
+6. set up the database
     Create a new MySQL database for the project.
     Update the .env file with your database credentials